-- 1. Click Home, Requests. - 2.
-Find the "alert" request on any of the following windows: Open Requests, Completed Requests, Pending My Action, Request Search, or Recent Requests Lists.
+2. Find the "alert" request on any of the following windows: Open Requests, Completed Requests, Pending My Action, Request Search, or Recent Requests Lists.

-The request may be marked with an alert status, because of one or more information-only alerts logged during the request flow.
+The request can be marked with an alert status, because of one or more information-only alerts logged during the request flow.
 In this case, ignore the alerts, as follows:

 - a.
 Open the window that includes the alert request. - b.
-Click the Push Through option next to the request with the alert status icon. - c.
-Open the Retry Failed Actions window and click Ignore Checked Alerts.
+In the Action column, click the Actions drop-down and select Push Through from the list.